FredKSchott/snowpack/docs/tutorials/vue.md

 <img src="/img/guides/folder-structure.png" alt="Graphic shows the original and new folder structures side by side.
 Arrows indicate that the files are built to where the arrow points.
 The Original side shows a folder labeled ./ entire directory with an arrow pointing to a folder labeled  mysite.com/*.
 The New side shows a folder labeled ./src/* with an arrow pointing to a folder labeled mysite.com/_dist/*.
 Then a second folder labeled ./public/* with an arrow pointing to a folder labeled mysite.com/* " />

 `mount` is part of the [Snowpack Configuration API](/reference/configuration).
 It allows you to customize the file structure of your project.
 The key is the name of the directory and the value is where you'd like them in the final build.
-With this new configuration, Snowpack builds files in the `public` directory - like `public/index.css` - into `index.css`.
-Likewise, it builds files in `src` like `src/index.js` into `/dist/index.js`, so change that path in your `index.html`:
+With this new configuration, Snowpack builds files in the `public` directory (e.g. `public/index.css -> [build]/index.css`).
+Likewise, it builds files in `src` (e.g. `src/index.js -> [build]/dist/index.js`, so change that path in your `index.html`:

 ```diff
 <!-- public/index.html -->